oroinc/documentation/backend/mq/logging/index.rst

 Processors
 ^^^^^^^^^^

 Sometimes, it is necessary to add your own data to log extra data.
-For more details on how to create your own processor and add the ``monolog.processor`` DIC tag to it, |see the related Processors| documentation.
+For more details on how to create your own processor and add the ``monolog.processor`` DIC tag to it, see the related :ref:`Processors <web-api--processors>` documentation.

 Handlers
 ^^^^^^^^